Relm4/book/src/factory_position.md

 Let's have a look at a more complex layout.
 It's unlikely that this would be used in a real application, but it's still interesting to have a look at it.

 To create a chess grid layout, we need to place our widgets only on fields of one color and leave the other fields empty.
-Or in other words, we only place widgets on the fields a bishop can reach.

 ![Grid layout example](img/chess_layout.svg)